Assignment Writer

 Minimize Plagiarism Risks:

 As we discussed above, Harvard style has a lot of rules to follow for correct citation.
-If a reference is not properly cited then it will be counted as plagiarism.
-That’s why it is wise to use a Harvard-style citation generator to minimize the risk of plagiarism because otherwise, plagiarism can cause some serious damage to your grades.
+If a reference is not properly cited, then it will be counted as plagiarism.
+That’s why it is wise to use a Harvard-style citation generator to minimize the risk of plagiarism, because otherwise, plagiarism can cause some serious damage to your grades.

-Common Mistakes to Avoid when Using a Citation Generator
+Common Mistakes to Avoid When Using a Citation Generator

 Not Verifying Citations Manually – Some generators have format issues when it comes to citing references in Harvard style, so always make sure that you look out for credible free Harvard citation generators when writing.

-Selecting the wrong source type – When using a free Harvard citation generator make sure that you cite the correct source file for referencing, If you are citing a reference from a book make sure that you select the right option in the generator.
+Selecting the wrong source type – When using a free Harvard citation generator, make sure that you cite the correct source file for referencing.
+If you are citing a reference from a book, make sure that you select the right option in the generator.

-Copy-pasting without formatting adjustments – If you are copy-pasting references then make sure that you get everything right.
-Italics, capitalization and punctuation everything has to be in place.
-If you miss something like this then it will be counted as plagiarism.
+Copy-pasting without formatting adjustments – If you are copy-pasting references, then make sure that you get everything right.
+Italics, capitalization, and punctuation: everything has to be in place.
+If you miss something like this, then it will be counted as plagiarism.

 Best Free Harvard Reference Generators to Use